schngg37/supervisedckn/README.md

 ## Running on Google Colab
-(following documentation is assuming that all our codes and files are in folder 'ckn-sachin' of google drive)
+(all the codes and files should be in the folder 'ckn-sachin' of google drive)

 Start by mounting drive
 ```